kossnocorp/typesaurus.com/src/pages/docs/index.md

 - **Universal package**: reuse the same code on client and server.
 - **JavaScript-native**: converts Firestore data types, i.e. timestamp, to native JS types, i.e. `Date`.
 - **Build size-efficiency**: optimized build-size for web.
-- **Advanced type-safety**: uncompromised type-safety, includes Firestore quircks.
+- **Advanced type-safety**: uncompromised type-safety, includes Firestore quirks.
-- **Typed ids**: all document ids are types, so you'll never mixup an user id with an account id.
+- **Typed ids**: all document ids are types, so you'll never mix up a user id with an account id.
 - **Centralized schema**: easy to define, read and update.
 - **Single-import principle**: single import to define, single import to use.